Planning Your Coursework

 - Science courses also include a laboratory component so each of these classes will have a time commitment equal to that of two normal courses.

-- Activities that require a great deal of time and commitment (e.g. a varsity sport) may mean completing pre-dental requirements at a slower pace.
+- Activities that require a great deal of time and commitment (e.g. a varsity sport) may mean completing pre-veterinary requirements at a slower pace.

 - Devoting considerable time and energy to an extracurricular activity at the expense of academic work may result in weaker performance and lower grades.